Lys4nder/SnakeSDL2/README.md

 # SnakeSDL2
-A simple snake game made for a project in college.
+A simple snake game made using C++ and SDL2 lib for a project in college.

-The game was made using C++ with the help of SDL2 library.

 For more information about how SDL2 works and how to install it, visit Lazyfoo's tutorial. https://lazyfoo.net/tutorials/SDL/